J-Rebs/aklivity-demo/README.md

 # About this Coffee Appreciation Poll demo for Aklivity ZIlla

 If you have worked on a UNIX based system before, you can probably remember the first time you learned to use piping to redirect inputs and outputs between files and programs.
-It enabled modular programs that focused on small tasks which could then be chained together to complete more complex tests.
+It enabled modular programs that focused on small tasks which could then be chained together to complete more complex objectives.
 Piping within a command line for an operating system saves time and enforces separation of concerns (i.e., modularity) in developing a software system.
 Aklivity Zilla brings the same idea of piping to the age of event streaming and real time updates.

 Suppose you wanted to make a Coffee Appreciation Poll application as a website where a user could use sliders to give feedback on the reasons they appreciate coffee on one page.
 On a separate page, user feedback would populate in real time allowing the poll maker to get an up-to-date understanding of user sentiments.
 How would you build it?